AUTOIMMUNE & INFLAMMATION

 Check your supplements.

 Is your body getting what it needs to fully support thyroid function?
 “We want to make sure that you’re supplemented enough with selenium and vitamin D in particular.
 You need all of the building blocks it takes to make thyroid hormone so that you’re not going into a hypothyroid state because of nutritional deficiencies,” says Dr. Sharma.
+We also want to make sure you are not getting excess iodine.

 Eat fresh, whole foods.

-Inflammation increases the autoimmune reaction, so focus on eating an anti-inflammatory diet, says Dr. Sharma.
+Inflammation increases the autoimmune reaction, so focus on eating an anti-inflammatory diet , says Dr. Sharma.
 “Focus on non-processed foods, lots of vegetables and greens, organic meats, and reduce sugar intake,” she advises.
 Eat more dark leafy greens, which pack a powerful antioxidant called glutathione to help reduce inflammation, she says.

 Ditch sugar and gluten.

 Cookies and ice cream may be comforting in times of stress, but they’ll only exacerbate your symptoms now.
 Loading up your diet with sugar will lead to spikes and dips in blood sugar, something that activates your immune system, says Dr. Sharma.
-Since gluten is a trigger for many people, consider avoiding gluten-containing foods (many packaged snacks, wheat pastas, bread, cereal, and junk foods).
+Since gluten is a trigger for many people, consider avoiding gluten-containing foods (many packaged snacks, wheat pasta, bread, cereal, and junk foods).

 Watch your iodine.

 Iodine is a mineral that your thyroid uses to make thyroid hormones.
 However, a high iodine intake, which can come from too much table salt (in the form of processed, packaged foods) will negatively affect thyroid functioning, says Dr. Sharma.
-She recommends sticking to a low iodine diet during Hashimoto’s flare-ups.
+She recommends sticking to a low-iodine diet during Hashimoto’s flare-ups.

 Jessica Migala is a health and medical freelance writer living in the Chicago suburbs.
 She's written for publications like Women's Health, Health, AARP, Eating Well, Everyday Health, and Diabetic Living.
 Jessica has two young, very active boys.